Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 **Variant options**

 For detailed information on *BigCommerce* product variants, refer to the following *BigCommerce* documentation: [https://developer.bigcommerce.com/docs/rest-catalog/product-variants#create-a-product-variant](https://developer.bigcommerce.com/docs/rest-catalog/product-variants#create-a-product-variant).
 Since *BigCommerce* allows multiple types for variant options, the driver needs a way to determine the intended type for a variant option.
-In the connection settings, you can choose default presentation types such as dropdowns, radio buttons, or rectangles.
+In the connection settings, you can choose default presentation types such as drop-downs, radio buttons, or rectangles.
 For detailed information on these types, see [Configure BigCommerce connection](./01_ManageBigCommerceConnection.md#configure-bigcommerce-connection).

 For certain cases, the color-swatch type is available, which requires specific configuration, see [Configure color-swatch variant option](./04_ManageProductData.md#configure-color‐swatch-variant-option).